-Cypress Lake was originally a grove of trees, but was flooded during World War II as a water reserve that could be used to extinguish possible fires from air attacks.
+Cypress Lake was originally a grove of cypress trees, but was flooded during World War II in the 1940's as a water reserve that could be used to extinguish possible fires from air attacks.
+Before the cypress tree grove was flooded, it was used as open-air theater for Shakespeare’s plays, music and dance programs.
 Today, it is a beautiful lake unique to our campus.
-The lake contains alligators, bullfrogs, turtles, and an abundance of fish, birds, and cypress trees.
+The 2-acre lake contains alligators, bullfrogs, 50-pound snapping turtle, yellow- and red-bellied turtles, soft-shell turtles, garfish, bass, carp and bream along with an abundance birds and cypress trees.
 UL Lafayette is the only university in the United States with a managed wetland on its campus.

-Each year in the spring semester, UL Lafayette holds their campus tradition Lagniappe Week.
-This is a week includes events such as comedy shows and dive-in movies at the Student Aquatic Center, plus everyone's favorites: the crawfish boil and canoe races in the swamp.
+- Lagniappe week includes events such as comedy shows and dive-in movies at the Student Aquatic Center, plus everyone's favorites: the crawfish boil and canoe races in the swamp.
 Start practicing now for the next Lagniappe Week so you don’t fall in!

 - The Louisiana Ring Ceremony celebrates the bond between all UL graduates.
 The Louisiana Ring tradition dates back to 2012.
 The rings are placed into a UL-customized canoe and spend the night in Cypress lake, guarded by the alligators and UL Lafayette personnel.